not-yet-awesome-rust/not-yet-awesome-rust/README.md

 * Contacts via [vCard](https://en.wikipedia.org/wiki/VCard) have been implemented using [`vobject`](https://crates.io/crates/vobject), but no "high-level interface" exists yet that uses it or an alternative. <!-- FIXME: What does this actually mean?
 What APIs are missing/expected? -->
 * [iCalendar](https://en.wikipedia.org/wiki/ICalendar) parsing has been implemented via several crates (i.e., [`vobject`](https://crates.io/crates/vobject)), but a higher-level API is missing. <!-- FIXME: What does this actually mean?
 What APIs are missing/expected? -->
 * Bindings to the Python implementation of [`beancount`](http://furius.ca/beancount/) do not yet exist.

+#### SSH

+* There exists no fully-featured pure-Rust implementation of an SSH client library.
+    * Features still need to be enumerated here!

 #### User Interfaces